PrincessCyanMarine/tictactoe/README.md

 # tictactoe
-A simple tictactoe game made in x64 assembly
+A simple tictactoe game made in x64 assembly (for a college project)